 Benchmarking Methodology

-For any given Metric, Jiro Health identifies a peer group of similar clinicians and practices.
-The same Metric is calculated for every clinician in that group over the same time frame, producing summary values across the cohort.
+For any given metric, Jiro identifies a peer group of similar clinicians and practices.
+The same metric is calculated for every clinician in that group over the same time frame, producing summary values across the cohort.

-The result is displayed alongside your own value — showing where you stand relative to similar physicians across your state and nationally.
+Your metric is displayed alongside your peer group's aggregated values, showing where your performance stands relative to similar physicians across your state and nationally.
+This context reveals patterns in your clinical and operational activity worth examining more closely.

 Benchmark Types